fspoendlin/SPACE2/README.md

 clustered_dataframe = SPACE2.greedy_clustering(antibody_models, cutoff=1.0)
 ```

 or a custom clustering aglorithm.
-The clustering algorithm used should a class and follow the syntax of scikit-learn.
+The clustering algorithm should be a class and follow the syntax of scikit-learn.
 The class must have a `self.fit(X)` method that takes an distance matrix as an input and store cluster labels in a `self.labels_` attribute.

 ```python